Chapter 4:

 Step 5: Save the data to the 'Articles' table

-We’ve got the data in a Python dictionary - now we want to save it to the database.
+Right now, we’re storing our data in a Python dictionary - let’s modify our app so that we save it to the database.

 Anvil’s Server Modules are a full server-side Python environment.
 Server Modules cannot be edited or seen by the user, so we can trust them to do what we tell them.
 This is why we’ll use a Server Module to write to the Data Table.
 (Read more about our security recommendations for CRUD apps.)